thomas051083/psd-psw/event-details/learning-journey-faq.md

 <br>
 <li>
 	<b>How do I know if my registration is successful?</b><br>
 	If your registration is successful, you will receive a confirmation email or a course placement letter which contains a ticket.
-Please bring the ticket with you (either in digital or print copy) to the Learning Journey/Learning Activity as attendance will be taken by the host agency using the QR code printed on the ticket.
+Please bring the ticket with you (either in digital or print copy) to the Learning Journey or Activity as attendance will be taken by the host agency using the QR code printed on the ticket.
 	<br><br>
 	For Learning Journeys that require additional security clearance, you are required to provide security details on <b>FormSG</b>.
 Instructions will be included in the Eventbrite confirmation email.
 	<br><br>